 How women can break into banking and investment

-There are plenty of events and programmes designed to introduce high-achieving female undergraduates to careers in banking and investment.
-Some are being run virtually while social distancing restrictions continue.
+There are plenty of events designed to introduce high-achieving female undergraduates to careers in banking and investment.

-- You’ll gain a better understanding of the different career paths within investment banking and the skills required to succeed in the industry.
+- You’ll gain a better understanding of the different career paths and the skills required to succeed.

 - You’ll find out more about application processes and what banks look for in graduate recruits.

-- Events and insight programmes can give you lots to talk about in job interviews.
-If you’re asked to give examples of how you handled, or worked in, certain situations, you can discuss specific experiences you had when you were at skills sessions or on placement.
+- You’ll gather ideas to take to interviews.
+If you’re asked to give examples of how you handled or worked in certain situations, for example, you can discuss specific experiences you had when you were attending skills sessions.

 - If you get a place on an insight programme, some banks will give you the opportunity to be fast-tracked to the first interview stage of their summer internship programmes.

 The week includes opportunities to meet female Bloomberg staff, explore careers in analytics and sales, and attend workshops on female empowerment.